Does Your Shower Gel Determine Whether You Get Bit By Mosquitoes? A Study Explores the Connection

 How often someone is bitten by mosquitoes depends not only on the individual odor profile of a person, but also on the shower gel.

-Munich – A group of friends are sitting around a campfire, after a while some already have numerous bites, while others were spared.
+Munich – A group of friends are sitting around a campfire, following a while some already have numerous bites, while others were spared.
 Scientists from the USA are now looking for the background.
 A scientific study by researchers from the US university Virginia Polytechnic Institute and State University gives an indication that the shower gel can play a role in this.

 Certain shower gels increase the attractiveness to mosquitoes